 This kind of report can be built directly or created out of an existing report type by adding new fields or rearranging them.
 There are four Salesforce report types: Tabular, Summary, Matrix, and Joined.
 The tabular report is the default format.

-There you can get another comprehensive outlook on Salesforce reports: how to build, delete, export and place them on the Dashboard.
+In our guide How to Create Salesforce Reports [All Salesforce Reports FAQ Answered, you can get a comprehensive outlook on Salesforce reports: how to build, delete, export and place them on the Dashboard.

 A custom report type is used in cases where standard report types won’t cope with the task.
 For example, if you need to find out which cities get the most leads or if you need to get a report on Leads that have no Activities.